egw6vx/GUI_for_ES-clincases_dashboard/README.md

-# Graphical user interface for a dashboard tool with simultaneous visualization of environmental surveillance and clinical case data
+# Graphical user interface (GUI) for a dashboard tool with simultaneous visualization of environmental surveillance and clinical case data

 ## About